Moelis & Company

 Moelis & Company is a global investment bank that provides financial advisory services to corporations, governments, and financial sponsors.
 The firm advises on strategic decisions such as mergers and acquisitions, recapitalizations and restructurings and other corporate finance matters.
 Moelis has advised on more than $4 trillion in transactions since its inception.

-It was founded in 2007 and is headquartered in New York City, with 20 offices in North and South America, Europe, the Middle East, Asia and Australia.
-It has 1078 employees, including 765 investment bankers.
-Of the 137 managing directors, averaging more than 20 years of experience each, 56 are former sector and product heads.
+The firm was founded in 2007 and is headquartered in New York City.
+It has over 1400 employees across 24 locations in North and South America, Europe, the Middle East, Asia and Australia.